Better Alternatives to Unhealthy Relating

 Deflection or Diversion

 When a person is called out on a lie, or asked a direct question, the answer to which would cast the person in a negative light, this tactic evades responsibility by diverting attention elsewhere.
 Or it may deflect the question, or give an irrelevant or vague response.
 Another method is to change the subject, or call attention to the questioner’s or someone else’s wrongs, or to challenge the challenge, such as: “How dare you accuse me of that!”
-Instead of evasion, the opportunity is to seek to understand someone’s complaint, asking in turn for mutual understanding.
-Be quick to own what you have come to understand was hurtful, disrespectful, inconsiderate, wrong, etc. Apologize, make amends, and refrain from the same behavior in the future.

 Blame-Shifting

-Blame-shifting is responding to someone’s disappointment, hurt, sadness, or other emotion resultant from a legitimate complaint, by evading responsibility.
-The victim is instead blamed for causing the abuse, or for being thin-skinned, or unable to take a joke, or for bringing it on themselves.
-It is not blame-shifting to want one’s experience of the situation understood, but excusing an abusive response is not okay.
-Whenever there has been an unsatisfying exchange—to whatever degree—couples have the opportunity to explore and own misdeeds, inconsiderations, or inexcusable behavior, apologize and repent.
+Blame-shifting is responding to someone’s disappointment, hurt, sadness, or other emotion resultant from mistreatment, by evading responsibility.
+The victim is instead blamed for causing the neglect or abuse, or for being thin-skinned, unable to take a joke, being psychologically damaged, or for bringing the offense upon themselves.

 Vilifying the Victim